O957/paleo-labels/assets/misc/decisions.md

-# Design Decisions
+# Decisions

-_This document explains key architectural and technical decisions made during the development of this repository, including trade-offs and alternative approaches considered._
+_This document contains justification and reasoning for design and other decisions made during the construction of this repository or project._

 ## Specimen Label Content